HARD:LINE International Film Festival aims to present the various faces of extreme cinema.

 The question as to what is meant by the term “extreme” can be understood by looking at the content of our wide selection of fantastic films.
 “Extreme” is often defined by an explicit splatter aesthetic but it can also be represented by unusual story-telling methods or an exotic visual language.
-Thus we are currently in the process of meticulously selecting fifteen such examples that could be important in the future of the genre.
+Thus, we are currently in the process of meticulously selecting such examples that could be important in the future of the genre.
 We have not set any boundaries in our search and whether a film is a pearl of the independent scene, fun splatter or no-brainer, H:LIFF loves special films!

 HARD:LINE International Film Festival is no warehouse festival where the priority is to show as many films as possible but rather concentrates on presenting a few glowing examples of everything that extreme film can be.

-THANK YOU THAT YOU ARE A FILMMAKER!
+THANK YOU FOR BEING A FILMMAKER!

-- Opening Night
+- Opening Night (Out of competition)

 - Closing Night (Out of competition)